 Vertigo can be caused by many things:

-Meniere's disease is a disorder characterized by long-lasting episodes of severe vertigo.
+- Meniere's disease is a disorder characterized by severe episodes of vertigo that come and go.
 Other symptoms of Meniere's disease are tinnitus (ringing in the ear), hearing loss, and pressure or fullness in the ear.

 - Dandy's syndrome is a feeling of everything bouncing up and down.
 It can happen to people who take an antibiotic that is toxic to the ear.
 It usually improves over time.

 - Less common, deadly diseases can also cause vertigo, such as tumors or stroke.